Pergolide

 Pergolide, sold under the brand name Permax and Prascend (veterinary) among others, is an ergoline-based dopamine receptor agonist used in some countries for the treatment of Parkinson's disease.
 Parkinson's disease is associated with reduced dopamine synthesis in the substantia nigra of the brain.
 Pergolide acts on many of the same receptors as dopamine to increase receptor activity.

 It was patented in 1978 and approved for medical use in 1989.
 In 2007, pergolide was withdrawn from the U.S. market for human use after several published studies revealed a link between the drug and increased rates of valvular heart disease.
 However, a veterinary form of pergolide, marketed under the trade name Prascend, is permitted for the treatment of pituitary pars intermedia dysfunction (PPID) also known as equine Cushing's syndrome (ECS) in horses.

 Medical uses

-Pergolide is no longer available for use by humans in the United States, however, it is still used in various other countries, where it is used to treat various conditions including Parkinson's disease, hyperprolactinemia, and restless leg syndrome.
+Pergolide is no longer available for use by humans in the United States, however, it is still used in various other countries, such as in the EU, where it is only recommended for patients who cannot take other treatments.

+Pergolide has also been tested for use in treatment of restless leg syndrome and hyperprolactinemia.

-Pergolide is available for veterinary use.
-Under the trade name Prascend, manufactured by Boehringer Ingelheim, it is commonly used for the treatment of pituitary hyperplasia at the pars intermedia or Equine Cushing's Syndrome (ECS) in horses.
+Pergolide is currently available for veterinary use.
+Under the trade name Prascend, manufactured by Boehringer Ingelheim, it is commonly used in horses for the treatment of pituitary hyperplasia at the pars intermedia, also known as Equine Cushing's Syndrome (ECS).